streamABC/streamabc-documentation/english/skip.rst

 If it's not possible to open a websockets connection in addition to the stream playback you can generate your own session id and send this value as `skip` parameter and leave `skip2` blank.
-Bear in mind that this comes with some drawbacks: A stream start without a valid session id from our streamABC backend will result in slightly longer wait times until audio begins.
+Bear in mind that this comes with some drawbacks: A stream start without a valid session id from our QuantumCast backend will result in slightly longer wait times until audio begins.
 In addition you can only skip to the next element in the playlist.

 A websockets connection on the other hand gives you some more useful data.
 You get the users metadata (artist, song)